Forward-Deployed Engineers Are AI’s Hottest Hire

 These roles blend strong software engineering with consulting‑style instincts: scoping messy problems, navigating stakeholder trade‑offs, and shipping secure, maintainable solutions.
 The remit spans everything from wiring up data pipelines to crafting prompts, building thin apps, and documenting operational processes.
 In short: less lab work, more delivery.

 Expect the FDE wave to continue through 2026 as vendors chase revenue and customers seek measurable outcomes.
 The open question, raised in WSJ coverage, is scalability: embedded talent is expensive.
-But for now, forwards on the field are how AI gets from promise to production.
+But for now, forward on the field is how AI gets from promise to production.

 These Related Stories